AdobeDocs/analytics.en/help/analyze/report-builder/report-builder-setup.md

     ![Click the Report Builder login button.](./assets/rb_login.png)

 1. Enter your Adobe Experience ID account information.
-Your account information should match your Customer Journey Analytics credentials.
+Your account information should match your Adobe Analytics credentials.

     ![Your login icon and organization.](./assets/image4.png)